datopian/frontend-functional-tests/README.md

   | tables | preview table | OK OR NOT OK |
   | graphs | graph | OK OR NOT OK |

+## Usage for API testing for all services

+Tests will be automatically run by travis daily.
+Environmental vairables to set up:
+`DOMAIN` - domain address
+`AUTH_TOKEN` - Authorization token
+`AUTH_TOKEN_PERMISSION` - Permission token for a service, in our case `rawstore` `OWNERID` - ownerid, in this test, we use `examples` `DATAPACKAGE_NAME` - data package name, we use sample data package `test-data-package-for-api-test`

+It tests API for the following services:
+* specstore status
+* specstore info
+* specstore upload
+* auth permission for a service
+* auth check an authentication token validity
+* auth change the username
+* auth receive authorization public key
+* metastore search
+* metastore search events
+* resolver username to userid
+* bitstore(rawstore) get authorized upload URL
+* bitstore(rawstore) get information regarding the datastore